-Some history of The Globe Inn
+Some history of the Globe Inn at Tamworth in Staffordshire

 For over a century the Globe Inn has stood proudly on Upper Gungate and is Tamworth's finest example of the pub palaces erected by the breweries during the tied-house war of the late Victorian era.
 Strictly speaking, the Globe Inn was built at the tail end of the pub rebuilding boom of 1886-1901 but its legacy and importance to Tamworth's architectural heritage is incalculable.
 Although a good number of ostentatious pubs were erected in the Edwardian period, particularly in the large cities, the year that the Globe Inn was constructed marked the end of the golden era.
 Subsequent licensing reforms led to the creation of more restrained and understated drinking establishments.